feathersjs/docs/guides/basics/setup.md

 In order to get the most out of this guide you should have reasonable JavaScript experience using [ES6](http://es6-features.org/) and later as well as [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) and some experience with NodeJS and the JavaScript features it supports like the [module system](https://nodejs.org/api/modules.html).
 You can read more about `async/await` in [this blog post](https://blog.risingstack.com/mastering-async-await-in-nodejs/).
 Some familiarity with HTTP and [REST APIs](https://en.wikipedia.org/wiki/Representational_state_transfer) as well as websockets is also helpful but not necessary.

 Feathers works standalone but also provides [an integration](../../api/express.md) with [Express](http://expressjs.com/).
-This guide does not require any in-depth knowledge of Express but some experience with Express will be helpful in the future (see the [guide on the Express website](http://expressjs.com/en/guide/routing.html) to get started).
+This guide does not require any in-depth knowledge of Express but some experience with Express can be helpful in the future.

 ## What we won't cover

-Although Feathers works with many databases, this guide will only use examples of standalone database adapters so there is no need to run a database server.
+Although Feathers works with many databases, this guide will only use [NeDB](https://github.com/louischatriot/nedb/) which is a file-system based database so there is no need to run a database server.
 More information about specific databases can be found in the [databases API](../../api/databases.md).

 This guide will also only focus on Feathers core functionality.
 Once you are finished with the guide, have a look at the [ecosystem page](https://github.com/feathersjs/awesome-feathersjs) for more advanced plugins.